blue-button/implementation-guide/receive-using-direct.md

 - ***A clinical summary*** containing a snapshot of the patient or member’s health history.
 The summary will be a [Consolidated CDA w.
 Meaningful Use Stage 2 Sections and Fields](healthrecords.html).
 This section can be recognized by its MIME type, application/xml+ccd.

 - ***Optional additional documents.*** These may include any relevant documents, images, or healthcare-specific items such as Transition of Care / Referral Summaries, Ambulatory Summaries or Inpatient Summaries.
-The following table lists common MIME types for these formats, but the list is not meant to be exhaustive.
+Below is a table that lists common MIME types for these formats, but the list is not meant to be exhaustive.

+- A ***Request.txt*** that captures the context of the message in a semi-structured way.

+### Table of MIME Types

 <table>
 	<tr>